 Description of Some Tools of Formative Assessment

-• Observation: It helps in identifying the various aspects of student’s personality development.
+• Observation: It helps in identifying the various aspects of a student’s personality development.
 Techniques like debate, elocution, group work, practical and laboratory activities, projects, etc. can be used.

 • Portfolio: It is a cumulative record of growth and development of a skill or competence in an area over a period of time.
 It helps the students to demonstrate to others his/her learning progress.
-A Portfolio may include photographs, paintings, audio-video recordings and self-assessment sheet, peer assessment sheets.
+A Portfolio may include photographs, paintings, audio-video recordings and self-assessment sheets, peer assessment sheets.

-Summative Assessment:
+Summative Assessment

 This is carried out at the end of a course of learning.
 It measures or ‘sums up’ how much a student has learnt from the course.
 It is usually a graded test.
-It certifies the level of achievement only at a given point of time.
+It certifies the level of achievement only at a given point in time.

-Features of Summative Assessment:
+Features of Summative Assessment

-• This test may include objective type questions, short answer type questions and long answer type questions.
+• This test may include objective-type questions, short answer-type questions and long answer-type questions.

 • Questions as a tool are primarily used in examination and to find out what children know, think and feel.